Kars07/Hedfunds/hedfunds_backend/README.md

-# SwiftFund Backend
+# Hedfunds Backend

-This is the backend for the SwiftFund application, built with Node.js, Express, and MongoDB.
+This is the backend for the Hedfunds application, built with Node.js, Express, and MongoDB.
 It provides APIs for user authentication, email verification, password reset, session management, and user balance management.

 ---